adamsburge/geographica/README.md

 ## Tools Used
 - This [CSS Filter Generator](https://codepen.io/sosuke/pen/Pjoqqp) by [Barrett Sonntag](https://codepen.io/sosuke) helped create the css filter which changes the colors of the progress bar icons.
+- The color scheme used on this site came from using the [Adobe Color tool](https://color.adobe.com/create/color-wheel)
+- The background gradient was made using [this gradient tool](https://cssgradient.io)

 ## Individuals
 - My Mentor, [Adegbenga Adeye](https://github.com/deye9), provided comments and feedback